Pretty much everyone on the planet knows the Colosseum as an iconic building.

 That’s why they called it Colossus!

 The statue was part of the Domus Aurea complex (the massive residential complex of the emperor Nero).
 After Nero’s death the face of the statue was turned into the face of the God Sol, the god of Sun.

 And from this statue, the Colossus, the name transferred later on, in the Middle Ages, to the Colosseum.

-So if you were to walk in ancient Rome and ask passers-by for directions to the Colosseum, people would probably look at you like-what?!
+So if you were to walk in ancient Rome and ask passers-by for directions to the Colosseum, people would probably had no clue of what you were talking about!

 Planning a trip to Rome?
 Better planning ahead and ensure you get a ticket to the Colosseum.
 Have a look at these in-person tours: